Can Chickens and Ducks Live Together? Real-Life Tips That Work

 Two white ducks and a white chicken in an outdoor run, facing each other near a wire fence.

-The Struggles of Keeping Chickens and Ducks Together
+Challenges of Housing Chickens and Ducks Together

-• Ducks blocking access to chicken roosts
+• Ducks blocking access to roosts

 A group of white and tan chickens roosting on wooden perches inside a coop.